oracle-livelabs/analytics-ai/essbase-web-ui-introduction/add-dimension/add-dimension.md

 * An Oracle Cloud account
 * All previous labs successfully completed

+## Task 1: Download required files for this workshop

+1. Click [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/add-products-with-aliases-and-load-sales-cogs-files.zip) to download required files for this workshop.

+2. Save the zip file to your computer, in a location where you can find it easily.

+3. Extract the zip file.

+    The add-products-with-aliases.txt file will be used for this lab.
+The load-sales-cogs.txt file will be used in a later lab.

-## Task 1: Add a dimension manually
+## Task 2: Add a dimension manually

 1. In the outline editor, select the Scenario dimension.